rust-project-primer/book/src/organization/workspace.md

 ## Dependencies

-When you work in a large workspace, often times you have a set of dependencies that all of the crates in the workspace use.
+When you work in a large workspace, you often have a set of dependencies that all of the crates in the workspace use.
 In that case, typically you want to ensure that they all use the same version of the dependency.

 For that use-case, Cargo Workspaces allows you to declare dependencies on a